The role these factors have in gene expression

 Understanding Transcription Factors

-In order for our bodies to have different types of cells, there has to be some mechanism for controlling the expression of our genes.
+For our bodies to have different types of cells, there has to be some mechanism for controlling the expression of our genes.
 In some cells, certain genes are turned off, while in other cells they are transcribed and translated into proteins.
 Transcription factors are one of the most common tools that our cells use to control gene expression.

 A Brief Definition